pywatemsedem.io package

 Parameters:

-• vct_out (str) – name of output shapefile for ‘run_saga_make_routing_shp_cmd’ fuction
+• vct_out (str) – Name of output shapefile for ‘run_saga_make_routing_shp_cmd’ function.

-• seperator (str) – current delimited of txt_routing
+• separator (str) – Current delimiter of txt_routing.

 • tile_number (int) – number of tile